khulnasoft-lab/design.khulnasoft.com/contents/objects/job.md

 ## Layouts

 Job attributes and actions can be embedded in related objects that rely on specific layouts.
-For example, a pipeline page or a merge request.
+For example, a pipeline or [merge request](/objects/merge-request).

 The Job object itself is interacted with and represented in the UI through different layouts in the user’s journey, each with a different purpose.
 As an example, some of the layouts used by Jobs are a jobs list, mini-pipeline graph or a merge request widget.